"A truly unsung hero who takes your breath away"

 HRH The Duchess of Kent becomes Patron of CLIC UK

 Over the years Bob encouraged a vast army of people to came together to serve CLIC in the most incredible ways.
 They gave of their money, their energy and, above all, their precious time.

 Slowly with CLIC funding and spearheading dedicated childhood cancer research and treatment programmes, survival rates started to turn around.
 Incredibly Bob also found time to give pastoral care to the desperate families and in the 21 years in which he was at the helm he attended 300 funerals of young cancer sufferers, speaking at most of them.

 1993 saw the founding of CLIC INTERNATIONAL with Mikhail Gorbechev accepting Bob's invitation for him to become its President.

-In 2005 CLIC merged with Sargent Cancer Care for Children to become CLIC Sargent.
-CLIC Sargent, now the biggest childrens's cancer charity in the UK, continues the CLIC vision instigated by Bob Woodward and today eight out of ten children diagnosed with cancer survive.
+CLIC, now CLIC Sargent, has grown to become the biggest children's cancer charity in the UK.
+The original CLIC mission to rid the world of childhood cancer, instigated by Bob Woodward in 1976 endures, and today eight out of ten children diagnosed with cancer survive.

-At 65 years old, and taking on a presidential role with CLIC, in 1998 Bob started his second 'journey' when he took up the role of Chief Executive to The Starfish Trust, a charity funding the care and support of children suffering life threatening illnesses and disabilities.
+At 65 years old, and taking on a presidential role with CLIC, in 1998 Bob started his second 'journey' when he took up the role of Chief Executive to The Starfish Trust, a charity based in Almondsbury, Bristol who fund the care and support of children suffering life threatening illnesses and disabilities.

-Eight year old George Marshall enjoying himself in a Starfish hydrotherapy pool
+Eight-year-old George with his sister enjoying himself in a Starfish hydrotherapy pool

 The remarkable achievements of Bob Woodward have been recognised over the years with many accolades, culminating in him receiving an OBE from Her Majesty The Queen at Windsor Castle in December 2014.